Table Mountain, township tours… and the best tea in the world. Sasha Arms finds plenty to commend itself in Cape Town.

 Experience & Events

-The trend of township tours is really taking off in Cape Town and is an invaluable experience to grab hold of while visiting.
+The trend of township tours has really taken off in Cape Town and is an invaluable experience to grab hold of while visiting.
 The tours typically take you to some of the largest black and coloured townships in Cape Town.
-They offer a chance to meet the locals, drink with them in a ’shebeen’ (a tavern in a shack) and sometimes visit residents’ homes and a Witch Doctor.
+They offer a chance to meet the locals, drink with them in a ‘shebeen’ (a tavern in a shack) and sometimes visit residents’ homes and a Witch Doctor.
 Township inhabitants tend to feel proud that tourists want to learn about their lives and the tours generate much-needed incomes.

 The real Cape Town...